-1978 - 1981 Teaching Assistant.
+- 1976 1977 Teacher.
+General Biology course.
+Preparatory course for new applicants.
+University of Buenos Aires, Argentina. - 1978 1981 Teaching Assistant.
 Undergraduate course.
-The Hebrew University of

-Jerusalem, Israel.
-Course title: Parasitic protozoa, their biochemistry and
+The Hebrew University of Jerusalem, Israel.
+Course title: Parasitic protozoa, their biochemistry and immunology. - 1994 Lecturer.

-1994 Lecturer.
 Senior undergraduate course.
-BioMed 163/N. Department of
+BioMed 163/N. Department of Neurosciences.

-Neurosciences.
 Brown University.
-Course title: Mammalian

-Neuroendocrine Physiology, an advanced course in Neurosciences.

-1989 - present Director of independent study students as part of the requirements for graduation with honors.
+Course title: Mammalian Neuroendocrine Physiology, an advanced course in Neurosciences. - 1989 present Director of independent study students as part of the requirements for graduation with honors.
 BioMed 195/196.
 Every year since 1990, I have trained two or three undergraduate students in basic science research through the independent study course, 195/196.
-This course is given for two semesters plus summer activities that is generally offered through the UTRA or PLME fellowship program.
-This fellowship program involves bench research work during the summer for 10 weeks at a 40 hours a day work.
-Their independent study course done in my laboratory,

-1995 - present 1996 - 1998 under my supervision, is part of the fulfillment towards the requirements for the degree of Bachelor in Science with Honors in Biology.
-From 1990 to 2003 I have trained 26 students.
-Director, Graduate BI 228 course.
+This course is given for two semesters plus summer activities that are generally offered through the UTRA or PLME fellowship program.
+This fellowship program involves bench research work during the summer for 10 weeks (40 hours a week).
+This independent study course done in my laboratory, under my supervision, is part of the fulfillment towards the requirements for the degree of Bachelor in Science with Honors in Biology.
+From 1990 to 2014 I have trained more than 40 students. - 1995 2007 Director, Graduate BI 228 course.
 Department of Molecular Biology, Cell Biology & Biochemistry.
-Brown University Course title: "Protein Processing and Intracellular Trafficking".
-In 1995 I created a new graduate course, for which I am the Director, called Processing and Trafficking.
+Brown University.
+Course title: "Protein Processing and Intracellular Trafficking".
+In 1995 I created this new graduate course.
 This course is unique in its format, and provides information in an area of cell biology never covered before in our school.
-Even though this course has been originally designed for graduate students in the cell biology, neuroscience and MD/PhD. program many undergraduates were allowed to take advantage of this class to complete their major program.
-The aim of this course is to expose graduate students to the emerging new concepts on protein trafficking, their sorting and processing.
-This course is given every year with a participation of six to 10 students.
-Lecturer.
+Even though this course was originally designed for graduate students in the cell biology. neuroscience and MD/PhD. program many undergraduates were allowed to take advantage of this class to complete their program.
+The aim of this course was to expose graduate students to the emerging new concepts on protein trafficking, their sorting and processing.
+This course was given every year with a participation of six to 10 students.

+- 1996 1998 Lecturer.
 Science Course for Clinical Fellows in Endocrinology.
-This course is part of the training of fellows in Endocrinology.
+This course was part of the training of fellows in Endocrinology.
 Department of Medicine, Division of Endocrinology.
-Topic: Cell function and maturation of prohormones.
-1996 - present Director of student's thesis as part of the requirements for graduation with a Ph.D or a Masters degree.
+Topic: "Cell function and maturation of prohormones." - 1996 present Director of student's thesis as part of the requirements for graduation with a Ph.D. or a Masters degree.
 BioMed 295/296.
 Department of Molecular Biology, Cell Biology & Biochemistry.
 Brown University.
 After completion of their required courses, students spend from 2 to 4 years working on their thesis under my supervision.
-From 1998 to 2002 I have trained three students.
-1998 - 1999 Co-Director, Graduate BI 293.2 course.
+Since 1996 I have trained more than 11 students. - 1998 1999 Co-Director, Graduate BI 293.2 course.
 Department of Molecular Biology, Cell Biology & Biochemistry.
-Brown University Course title: Topics in Cell Biology.
-Signal Transduction amd Cell Cycle Control.
-2003 Lecturer Undergraduate course Bio30.
+Brown University Course title: "Topics in Cell Biology: Signal Transduction and Cell Cycle Control." - 2003 Lecturer Undergraduate course Bio30.
 Endocrinology.
-Lectures on physiology of the neuroendocrine function, hormone biosynthesis and action.
-2007 Lecturer Undergraduate course Bio 105.
-The course title is Cellular Biology of the Eukaryotic Cell
+Lectures on physiology of the neuroendocrine function, hormone biosynthesis and action. - 2007 Lecturer Undergraduate course Bio105.
+Course title: "Cellular Biology of the Eukaryotic Cell."